A quantization of the $\operatorname{SL}_2(\mathbb{C})$ Chern-Simons invariant of tangle exteriors

-We assign names to various parts of \(D\): \begin{itemize} \item The \defemph{segments} of \(D\) are the edges \note{ Usually these are called the ``edges'' of the diagram, but we do not want to confuse them with edges of ideal polyhedra in the octahedral decomposition. } of \(G\). \item An \defemph{arc} of \(D\) is a set of adjacent over-segments. \item A \defemph{component} of \(D\) is a set of adjacent segments; these are in bijection with connected components of \(T\). \item A \defemph{region} of \(D\) is a connected component of the complement of \(G\), equivalently a vertex of the dual graph of \(G\).
-When regions are adjacent across a segment as in \cref{fig:crossing-regions} we say that region \(j'\) is below segment \(i\) across region \(j\).
-For example in \cref{fig:crossing-log-dec-signs} region \(\lW\) is below region \(\lN\) across segment \(1\). \end{itemize} \end{definition}
+\begin{definition} Suppose \(T\) has \(n\) incoming and \(m\) outgoing boundary points and let \(D\) be a diagram of \(T\).
+We can think of \(D\) as a decorated \(4\)-valent graph \(G\) embedded in \([0,1] \times \mathbb{R}\) with \(n\) edges intersecting \(\set{0} \times \mathbb{R}\) and \(m\) edges intersecting \(\set{1} \times \mathbb{R}\).
+We assign names to various parts of \(D\): \begin{itemize} \item The \defemph{segments} of \(D\) are the edges \note{ Usually these are called the ``edges'' of the diagram, but we do not want to confuse them with edges of ideal polyhedra in the octahedral decomposition so we follow the terminology of \textcite{Kim2018}. } of \(G\). \item An \defemph{arc} of \(D\) is a set of adjacent over-segments. \item A \defemph{component} of \(D\) is a set of adjacent segments; these are in bijection with connected components of \(T\). \item A \defemph{region} of \(D\) is a connected component of the complement of \(G\), equivalently a vertex of the dual graph of \(G\).
+When regions are adjacent across a segment as in \cref{fig:region-orientation-rule} we say that region \(j'\) is below segment \(i\) across region \(j\).
+For example in \cref{fig:crossing-regions} region \(\lW\) is below region \(\lN\) across segment \(1\). \end{itemize} \end{definition}

-\begin{lemma} Let \(D\) be a diagram of a tangle \(T\).
+Let \(D\) be a diagram of a tangle \(T\).
 The choice of \(D\) gives a presentation for \(\pi(T)\) with one generator \(x_i\) for each arc and one relation

 at each crossing, where the indices are as in \cref{fig:crossing-types}.
 (At a positive crossing \(1\) and \(1'\) are the same arc.)
-We call this the \defemph{Wirtinger presentation} of \(\pi(T)\) and denote it by \(\pi(D)\).
-If \(i\) is a segment of \(D\) we write \(x_{i}\) for the associated Wirtinger generator. \end{lemma}
+We call this the \defemph{Wirtinger presentation} \(\pi(D)\) of \(\pi(T)\).
+If \(i\) is a segment of \(D\) we write \(x_{i}\) for the associated Wirtinger generator.